DataDog/integrations-core/ambari/README.md

 If service metrics collection is enabled with `collect_service_metrics` this integration collects for each whitelisted service component the metrics with headers in the white list.

 ### Metrics

-If host metrics collection is enabled with `collect_host_metrics` this integration will collect for every host in every cluster the following system metrics:
+This integration will collect for every host in every cluster the following system metrics:
 * boottime
 * cpu
 * disk